cloudflare/cloudflare-docs/content/logs/instant-logs.md

 ### 1. Create an Instant Logs Job

-Create a session by sending a `POST` request to our Instant Logs job endpoint with the following parameters:
+Create a session by sending a `POST` request to the Instant Logs job endpoint with the following parameters:

-- **Fields** - List any field available in our [HTTP requests dataset](/logs/reference/log-fields/zone/http_requests/).
+- **Fields** - List any field available in the [HTTP requests dataset](/logs/reference/log-fields/zone/http_requests/).

 - **Sample** - The sample parameter is the sample rate of the records set by the client: `"sample": 1` is 100% of records `"sample": 10` is 10% and so on.